 - Medical facility employees

 We provide breath alcohol tests for patients who are impaired when they come into our center or for employers who need to use it for their employees.
 If you or someone you know have been drinking, we can help to know the state they are at through this testing.
-Come into WellCare Urgent Care Center to learn more about breath alcohol tests.
-We accept walk-in appointments and online booking at our Cascade and Leonard locations.
+Come into WellCare Urgent Care Center to learn more about drug tests in Grand Rapids, MI.
+We accept walk-in appointments and online bookings at our Cascade and Leonard locations.